-Hardship applications submitted by December 3, 2007, will be evaluated using the criteria outlined herein and if determined to be eligible will be ranked according to project priority ranking system score.
+Each hardship application will be evaluated using the criteria outlined herein and if determined to be eligible will be ranked according to project priority ranking system score.
 Drinking water projects will be reviewed to determine eligibility for funding and scored based on the established project priority ranking system (see Attachment I).
 Communities whose drinking water projects are listed on the Project Readiness List or the Multi-Year List with a total numerical IUP score greater than (or equal to) that of the project with the lowest score (excluding bonus points) eligible to be funded will be evaluated for financial hardship.
 Projects with the highest scores (excluding bonus points) will receive confirmation letters for hardship assistance until the available hardship allotment plus any unexpended, previously committed hardship funds are fully committed.

-As defined by § 1452(d)(3) of the SDWA, a disadvantaged community is one in which the public water system service area meets established affordability criteria.
+As defined by §1452(d)(3) of the SDWA, a disadvantaged community is one in which the public water system service area meets established affordability criteria.
 Under the Disadvantaged Community Program financial hardship assistance may include:

 - Reduced Interest Rate Financing - The rate on a financing can be reduced to as low as interest free and/or the financing terms increased to as much as thirty years to bring the Projected Service Charge (PSC) down to the Target Service Charge (TSC) level (see Calculating Hardship); and